zio/zio/docs/overview/testing_effects.md

 }
 ```

+While these helpers are not required, because we can access the database module directly through `ZIO.accessM`, the helpers are easy to write and make use-site code simpler.

 ### Use the Service

-We're now ready to build an example that uses the database service:
+Now that we have defined a module and helper functions, we are now ready to build an example that uses the database service:

 ```scala mdoc:silent
 val lookedupProfile: ZIO[Database, Throwable, UserProfile] =